SofanitTesfaye/fav-verses-app/README.md

 This project will give me an opportunity to solidify my understanding of react.
 I also happen to be interested in the function of my app given my interests, so I am motivated to make it look usable and attractive.

 ### Threats:
-I get frustrated when i stuck with errors or an issue, it makes me not utilize my brain effectively
+I get frustrated when i'm stuck with errors or an issue, it makes me not utilize my brain effectively